 Stimulants vs. Non-Stimulants (Guanfacine)

-Conversely, some AuDHD adults find that non-stimulants like Guanfacine offer a gentler regulation of the nervous system without triggering the intense hyper-fixation or sensory sensitivity that traditional stimulants can sometimes exacerbate.
+On the other hand, some AuDHD adults find that non-stimulants like Guanfacine offer gentler nervous system regulation.
+These medications avoid triggering the intense hyper-fixation or sensory sensitivity that traditional stimulants can sometimes worsen.

 The ‘Zombie’ Texting Phenomenon